CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

    :label: snowfrac

 and :math:`h_{snowpatch} = 0.02 \ {\mathrm m}`.
 The envelope
-of albedo values is shown in :ref:`fig-albedo`.
+of albedo values is shown in Figure :ref:`fig-albedo`.
 This albedo formulation incorporates the effects of melt ponds implicitly; the explicit melt pond parameterization is not used in this case.